silentdiverchris/Archivist/README.md

 When it gets to 9999 it will fail to create the next file, hopefully I'll have fixed that by then.

 Using the RetainVersions setting you can tell it to keep the last 2, 5 or however many versions you like.
-It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision.
+It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file name.

 If it finds any file name that isn't of the form \[base file name]\[hyphen\]\[4 digits\]\[dot]\[extension] it won't touch it.

-If you set the number of versions in a source directory higher than the numer in an archive directory the system will end up copying files from source to archive and then immediately deleting them, it'd be nice to catch this and not do it but it doesn't at present.
+If you set the number of versions in a source directory higher than the retain number in an archive directory the system will end up copying files from source to archive and then immediately deleting them, it'd be nice to catch this and not do it but it doesn't at present.

 If this is the case, the system will warn you in the console/log but will carry on and do it anyway.

-If AddVersionSuffix for a directory is false, files will not be versioned and there will only ever be one version of each archive.
+If AddVersionSuffix for a directory is false, files will not be versioned and there will only ever be one version of each archive in that directory.

 This versioning can start to eat up disk space of course, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.

+# Full disk

+If the destination disk fills up during an archive or a copy it will fail that operation and report an error but continue, so an archive of your music library might fail but the archives of smaller sets of files defined later in the job will still be attempted.

 # Jobs